Manhattan Condo, Condop, Coop and Rental Apartment Terminology

 Junior: a "junior 4" would be a potential 4- room apartment: (original 3.5 rooms) living room, bedroom, kitchen, and alcove area (bathroom is not counted as a room). a"junior 1" would be a potential 3 -room apartment: living room with alcove (original 2.5 rooms)

 Loft area: sometimes found in an apartment with high ceilings.
-It is typically an area, accessible by ladder or small staircase, which has been built for storage or as an extra sleeping or living area.
+It is typically an area, accessible by a ladder or small staircase, which has been built for storage or as an extra sleeping or living area.

 Loft: Large open space usually in a converted industrial building.